Judge denies Trump motion to throw out classified files case – DW – 03/14/2024

 What did Trump's lawyers argue?

+"It's difficult to see how this gets you to dismissal of the indictment," she told Trump's lawyers.

-But special counsel Jack Smith's team says that the documents are presidential records, not personal files, and that the Presidential Records Act does not apply classified and top-secret documents.
+Special counsel Jack Smith's team says that the documents are presidential records, not personal files, and that the Presidential Records Act does not apply to classified and top-secret documents.

 The Presidential Records Act "does not exempt Trump from the criminal law, entitle him to unilaterally declare highly classified presidential records to be personal records, or shield him from criminal investigations — let alone allow him to obstruct a federal investigation with impunity," prosecutors wrote in a court filing last week.